rancher/rancher.github.io/rancher/rancher-ui/applications/catalog/index.md

 ## Catalog
 ---

 Rancher provides a catalog of application templates that make it easy to deploy these complex stacks.
-By accessing the **Applications** -> **Catalog** tab, you can view all the templates that are available in the catalog.
-By default, the catalog is directed to our [Github repository](https://github.com/rancher/rancher-catalog) for templates.
+By accessing the **Applications** -> **Catalog** tab, you can view all the templates that are available in the [enabled catalogs]({{site.baseurl}}/rancher/configuration/settings/#catalog).
+By default, the catalog is enabled with our [official catalog](https://github.com/rancher/rancher-catalog) and [community-catalog](https://github.com/rancher/community-catalog).

 ### Launching Templates

-Search for your desired template and click on **Launch**.
+Search for your desired template or use the filters for category or catalog.
+Once you have found your template, click on **Launch**.
 Fill in the required information for the template.

-1. By default, we select the latest **version** of a template, but if desired, you could select an older version.
+1. By default, latest **version** of a template is selected, but if desired, you could select an older version.
 2. Select a **stack** name and if desired, **description** of the stack.
 3. Fill in the **Configuration Options**, which are questions specific to the selected template.
 4. Click on **Create** to create the stack based on the template.
 You can review the `docker-compose.yml` and `rancher-compose.yml` files that are being used to generate the stacks by expanding **Preview** before creating the stack.